Spring is the perfect time to get your home and property in tip-top shape so you’re free to relax and enjoy the coming lazy days of summer.

 Start With the Yard

 You may need to service an air conditioner if it has been sitting idle for quite some time.
 The same applies to heating systems.
-Find a local HVAC company to handle your repair or do it yourself, but be careful not to damage any wiring or components.
-Spring and fall are the best times of year to replace your system's air filters.
-As a result, your home will have better air quality and your HVAC system will run more efficiently.
-Air filters also help minimize mold and pollen buildup.
-When you use a window unit for your AC, you need to clean the air filters and coils in the front and at the back, as you want to make sure the airflow isn't restricted.
+Find a reputable local HVAC company to handle needed repairs.
+Or if you do it yourself, be careful not to damage any wiring or components.
+Inspect and replace your system's air filter(s).

 Siding and Eaves